 This book has been awarded The Association for Behavioral and Cognitive Therapies Self-Help Seal of Merit — an award bestowed on outstanding self-help books that are consistent with cognitive behavioral therapy (CBT) principles and that incorporate scientifically tested strategies for overcoming mental health difficulties.
 Used alone or in conjunction with therapy, our books offer powerful tools readers can use to jump-start changes in their lives.

-Alexander L. Chapman, PhD, RPsych, is a psychologist and professor in the department of psychology at Simon Fraser University (SFU), as well as president of the DBT Centre of Vancouver.
-Chapman directs the Personality and Emotion Research Lab where...
+Alexander L. Chapman, PhD, RPsych, is professor and coordinator of the clinical science area in the psychology department at Simon Fraser University, BC, Canada, as well as a registered psychologist and president of the DBT Centre of Vancouver....
 Read more

 “Alexander Chapman and Kim Gratz are two of the very best in this field.” —Marsha M. Linehan, Ph.D., author of Skills Training Manual for Treating Borderline Personality Disorder

 “Finally, adolescents and adults who self-harm have a clear and comprehensive guide that explains in layperson’s terms the etiology and maintenance of these challenging behaviors.
 This guide is useful for individuals struggling with how to reduce their self-harm as well as family members who need help learning how to respond effectively.” —Alec L. Miller, Psy.D., professor of clinical psychiatry and behavioral sciences at Albert Einstein College of Medicine